 (4) Added Capacity (Network Throughput)

-5G will increase network throughput, which is the amount of data that goes through a tower cell site, by 100x.
+5G will increase network throughput, which is the amount of data that goes through a cell tower site, by 100x.
 Throughput increases drastically with 5G, with the possibility of 10 terabits per second, per square kilometer.
-In comparison, 4G only has throughput of 1 gigabit per second, per square kilometer, on the network currently.
+In comparison, 4G LTE only has throughput of 1 gigabit per second, per square kilometer, on the network currently.

 Uses Cases for Added Capacity